Are you fighting with a winter cold or flu and searching for home remedies to get rid of it?

 If you’re looking for a low caffeine tea that will load you up with antioxidants and accelerate your recovery, Ceylon White Tea (also known as Silver Needle Tea) is a great option!

 Ginger tea is all about ginger, the key ingredient.
 Ginger is a popular root used as a traditional herbal medicine in most parts of Asia.
 It contains a substance called Gingerol with powerful medicinal properties.
 This substance kills rhinoviruses which are the main cause of sore throat.

 Ginger also has anti-inflammatory properties that make it an ideal remedy for body aches and congestion.

 When you are at war with your cold, you can drink three to four cups of ginger tea daily to feel better.
 You can also drink ginger tea if you experience chills due to cold weather or if your cold is accompanied by an upset stomach.
 Ginger tea is one of the best options for fighting the cold.

-Our recommendation - Two Seasons is Ceylon Black Tea infusion with Ginger root and Peach.
+Two Seasons is Ceylon Black Tea infusion with Ginger root and Peach.
 The ‘superfood’ Ginger provides a valuable source of Vitamin C, Magnesium and other minerals that act as a natural antihistamine to boost immunity against cold, flu and allergies.